microsoft/AdaptiveCards/docs/wwwroot/documentation/markdown/display/libraries/iOS.md

 ### UI Framework styling
-If you pass in a iOS ResourceDictionary you can further customize the iOS behavior.
-This allows you to define roll over behaviors, animations, rounded buttons, etc.  Here is a table of the style names that are used for each element.
+If you pass in a iOS ResourceDictionary you can customize the iOS behavior further.
+This allows you to define roll over behaviors, animations, rounded buttons, and so on.
+Here is a table of the style names that are used for each element.

 | Element | Style names used|